4. User installed software

 (NewEnv)[user@hpc3-xx-yy:~]$

-Any conda commands can be executed after loading specific conda module, one that was used to create your conda environment.
+Any conda commands can be executed after loading a conda module, usually one that was used to create your conda environment and executing its corresponding conda initialization file:

-Here we are not activating any environments, just collecting info.
+In the following commands we are not activating any environments, but simply collecting info.

 What conda environments do I have defined?